QunzhiXu/qunzhixu.github.io/index.md

 ### Journal Articles

+- **Q. Xu** and Y. Mei, “Optimal robust sequential tests of circular nonconforming probability,” accepted by Statistica Sinica in September 2025.
 - **Q. Xu**, Y. Mei and J. Shi, “Active quickest detection with compensation coefficients,” accepted by Sequential Analysis in December 2024.
 - **Q. Xu<sup>#</sup>**, H. Tian<sup>#</sup>, A. Sarkar, and Y. Mei, “Rollout designs in lump-sum data,” accepted by Journal of Applied Statistics in November 2024.
 - **Q. Xu**, Y. Mei and G. V. Moustakides, “Optimum multi-stream sequential change-point detection with sampling control”, IEEE Transactions on Information Theory, vol. 67, no. 11, pages 7627--7636, 2021.